 Research also shows that chronic anxiety increases the risk of high blood pressure and heart disease, especially in women.
 Over time, this physical toll can make you feel worn down, as though your body is always on edge.
 You might even start avoiding physical activity or social outings because of fatigue or discomfort, further isolating yourself.

-5. Constant Self-Doubt
+5. Self-Doubt

-Anxiety has a sneaky way of planting seeds of self-doubt in your mind.
-That inner critic becomes louder, questioning your abilities, decisions, and even your worth.
-“Am I doing enough?”
-“What if I fail?”
-“Why can’t I handle this better?”
-These thoughts can dominate your mental space, leaving little room for confidence or self-compassion.
+Anxiety often fuels your inner critic: “Am I good enough?
+What if I fail?”
+Your inner critic becomes louder, questioning your abilities, decisions, and even your worth.
+These types of thoughts can dominate your mental space, leaving little room for confidence or self-compassion.

 Self-doubt can affect every area of life.
 At work, it might prevent you from speaking up in meetings or applying for that promotion you deserve.
 In relationships, it could make you feel unworthy of love or acceptance.
 Even in your personal goals, self-doubt can hold you back, convincing you that success is out of reach.